-A basic difficulty, recognized years ago, is that there are so many "canons" or alleged canons that there is apparent conflict among some of them.
+There are so many "canons" that there is apparent conflict among some of them.
 A 1950 article by Professor Karl Llewellyn attempted to demonstrate that many canons can be countered by equally correct but opposing canons.
-The case was somewhat strained, since in some instances Llewellyn relied on statements in court opinions that were not so generally accepted as to constitute "canons," but the clear implication was that canons are useless because judges may pick and choose among them to achieve whatever result is desired.
-The Supreme Court recently had to deal with such an alleged conflict in ruling on the retroactive effect of the Civil Rights Act of 1991; there were "seemingly contradictory statements" in earlier decisions declaring general principles that, on the one hand, "a court is to apply the law in effect at the time it renders its decision," but, on the other hand, that "retroactivity is not favored in the law."
-The Court explained that these two principles were really not inconsistent, and held that the provisions at issue were not retroactive.
-But even for
+The case was somewhat strained, since in some instances Llewellyn relied on statements in court opinions that were not so generally accepted as to constitute "canons."
+Nonetheless, the clear implication was that canons are useless because judges may pick and choose among them to achieve whatever result is desired.
+The Supreme Court had to deal with such a conflict in ruling on the retroactive effect of the Civil Rights Act of 1991; there were "seemingly contradictory statements" in earlier decisions declaring general principles that, on the one hand, "a court is to apply the law in effect at the time it renders its decision," and, on the other hand, that "retroactivity is not favored in the law."
+The Court explained that these two principles were really not not be followed.

-11 Connecticut Nat'l Bank v.
+12 Connecticut Nat'l Bank v.
 Germain, 503 U.S. 249, 253-54 (1992) (citations omitted).

-12 Rice v.
+13 Rice v.
 Rehner, 463 U.S. 713, 732 (1983).

-13 Boston Sand & Gravel Co. v.
+14 Boston Sand & Gravel Co. v.
 United States, 278 U.S. 41, 48 (1928) (Justice Holmes for Court).

-14 Karl Llewellyn, Remarks on the Theory of Appellate Decision and the Rules or Canons About How Statutes Are To Be Construed, 3 VAND.
+15 Karl Llewellyn, Remarks on the Theory of Appellate Decision and the Rules or Canons About How Statutes Are To Be Construed, 3 VAND.
 L. REV. 395 (1950).

-15 Landgraf v.
-USI Film Products, 511 U.S. 244, 263-64 (1994) (traditional presumption against retroactivity governs substantive rights, especially contractual or property rights;
+16 Landgraf v.
+USI Film Products, 511 U.S. 244, 263-64 (1994).

-those canons that do have equal opposites, a review of the Supreme Court's recent usages can reveal current preferences of the Justices in choosing between the opposites, and may prove helpful during congressional debate on legislation in the many instances in which issues of clarity and meaning are raised.
+inconsistent, and held that the provisions at issue were not retroactive.17 But even for those canons that do have equal opposites, a review of the Supreme Court's usages can reveal the preferences of the Justices in choosing between the opposites, and may prove helpful during congressional debate on legislation in the many instances in which issues of clarity and meaning are raised.